 The hotel has 78 rooms and 48 suites that form an arc around the resort and face the Caribbean Sea.
-Each suite has an exceptional private plunge pool that appears to disappear into the horizon and all rooms have a spacious tub and rain shower.
+Each premier suite has an exceptional private plunge pool or a swimming pool that appears to disappear into the horizon, and all rooms have a spacious tub and rain shower.
 The beds are ridiculously comfortable and plush (you'll be nagging concierge to tell you where the pillows are from), and Le Labo bath amenities will spark a serious internal conflict about whether to take a dip in the standalone tub or plunge pool.

 The hotel's somewhat remote location has its pros and cons.
-It's about a 30-minute taxi ride to many of the main towns and attractions, so they've clearly put thought into curating on-site offerings.
-Park Hyatt acquired Miraval wellness spas in 2017 and the St Kitts property was quick to ensure it had the world-class spa on site.
-In addition to body treatments that incorporate local sea salt and ginger, there are also custom curated experiences that include meditation and yoga in a re-created sugar mill.
+It's about a 30-minute taxi ride to many of the main towns and attractions, so they've clearly put thought into curating on-site offerings, including the on-site spa.
+In addition to body treatments that incorporate local sea salt and ginger, there are also custom-curated experiences that include meditation and yoga in a re-created sugar mill.

-The island has a good road network, so it's easy to hire a car and explore the towns and coves in your own time (although it's worth noting that as a former British colony, they drive on the lefthand side of the road).
+The island has a good road network, so it's easy to rent a car and explore the towns and coves in your own time (although it's worth noting that as a former British colony, they drive on the lefthand side of the road).
 Your first stop should be Brimstone Hill Fortress National Park, a UNESCO World Heritage Site.
-Dating back to the 1690s, the landmark was designed by British military engineers and built and maintained by African slaves.
-Now, it gives important insight into the islands colonial past and offers panoramic views of the coastline.
+Dating back to the 1690s, the landmark was designed by British military engineers.
+Now, it gives important insight into the island's colonial past and offers panoramic views of the coastline.

-If you don't venture to the other side of St Kitts, make the most of your position near Nevis and get the ferry across The Narrows.
-The public ferry takes about 45 minutes and costs $10 each way.
+If you don't venture to the other side of St. Kitts, make the most of your position near Nevis and get the ferry across The Narrows.
+The public ferry takes about 45 minutes.
 When you're there, head to St. Thomas' Lowland Church, the first Anglican church in the Caribbean, or spend the day at postcard-perfect Pinney's Beach.

-This trip was hosted by Park Hyatt St Kitts.
-Editor's opinions are her own.
+This trip was hosted by Park Hyatt St. Kitts.
+The editor's opinions are her own.